Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of piece type.md

 ## Quickly change the instruments of tracks of the piece type

-You can use the `change_instruments` function of a track type to quickly change the instruments of each track of the track type as a whole or the instruments of a single track without having to modify the `instruments` and `instruments_numbers` properties to make changes to the instruments of the track.
+You can use the `change_instruments` function of a track type to quickly change the instruments of each track of the track type as a whole or the instruments of a single track without having to modify the `instruments` properties to make changes to the instruments of the track.
 You can pass in the instrument name or the MIDI number of the instrument, and you can do the replacement of instruments for all tracks as a whole, or specify the replacement of instruments for a particular track.
-Note: If you want to change the instrument of a track by modifying the attributes, you have to change the MIDI numbers in `instruments_numbers`, because they are the real valid messages when writing to the MIDI file, and changes to `instruments` only affect the instrument names when the track type is displayed.

 ```python
 change_instruments(instruments, ind=None)